catseye/Falderal/README.markdown

   implementation; these will be expanded before generating the results generator.
 These variable include `%(test-text)`, `%(test-file)`, and `%(output-file)`.
-* `falderal` now lets the user specify how a functionality is implemented on the command line.
-Giving `-f 'foo:shell command "foo.sh %(test-file)"'` has the same effect as including the pragma `Functionality "foo" is implemented by shell command "foo.sh %(test-file)"` in the Falderal file.
+* `falderal` now lets the user specify, on the command line, the implementations for a named functionality.
+Supplying `-f 'foo:shell command "foo.sh %(test-file)"'` has the same effect as including the pragma `Functionality "foo" is implemented by shell command "foo.sh
+  %(test-file)"` in the Falderal file.
+Note that this is in addition to the Functionality-definition pragmas given in the Falderal file;
+  to replace them, you must first clear the ones with that name from the file by supplying `-c foo` on the command line.
 * The Markdown formatter now formats Bird-style embedded code with HTML embedded in the Markdown document.
 This is so that it can be styled independently from, and thus distinguished from, any plain